 What are the limitations of Sonohysterography?

 Sonohysterography may have a few limitations in certain clinical situations.
-In women with stenosis of the cervix, it may be somewhat difficult to insert the catheter into the cervical canal so that saline may be injected.
-Inadequate distension (expansion) of the uterine cavity from the saline injection may also prevent good-quality ultrasound images from being obtained.
-This can occur especially with uterine adhesions (scarring) or large benign tumors called fibroids, which may partially obliterate the uterine cavity.
+In women with stenosis of the cervix, it may be difficult to insert the catheter into the cervical canal to inject saline.
+Inadequate expansion of the uterine cavity via saline injection may also prevent the doctor from obtaining good quality ultrasound images.
+This can occur especially with uterine scarring or fibroids, which may partially obscure the uterine cavity.

 Also, sonohysterography is limited in the assessment of the patency, or openness, of the fallopian tubes because of their size and structure.
-In such cases where an abnormality of the fallopian tubes is suspected, a procedure such as hysterosalpingography might be recommended for further evaluation.
+In cases where your doctor suspects an abnormality of the fallopian tubes, they may recommend hysterosalpingography for further evaluation.

 Additional Information and Resources